Behind the Mask (2002 film)

-Behind the Mask: The Unauthorized DVD is a 2002 unauthorized documentary film about the American heavy metal band Slipknot.
-This one sided disc charts the creation and rise of the band.
-It has neither subtitles nor closed captions on the release.
-The documentary looks at the band's early days, their rise to fame, and what they mean to their fans.
-Due to licensing restrictions, the film features no music or performances by Slipknot.
+Behind the Mask: The Unauthorized DVD is a 2002 documentary film about the American heavy metal band Slipknot.
+The single‑sided disc covers the band's formation, early development, and relationship with its fanbase but lacks subtitles and closed captions.
+Due to licensing restrictions, it includes no Slipknot music or performance footage.

 Personnel

-Aside from their real names, members of the band are referred to by numbers zero through eight.
+Aside from their real names, band members are identified by numbers zero through eight.